 The biotech industry has often been criticized for its lack of gender diversity.
 While there is still a long way to go to achieve ideal levels of equality, there are more and more women filling leading roles in companies across Europe.
-Here are 20 women we think are really making an impact in the European biotech industry.
+Here are 20 women making an impact in the European biotech industry.

 Diversity comes in many forms, such as social origin, ethnic background and gender.
 It is undeniably a positive force in the workplace, as it allows people to collaborate and tackle problems from different viewpoints.
 In fact, a 2018 survey suggested that companies with leaders from diverse backgrounds are more innovative than those with less diverse leading teams.

-Nowadays, female representation in biotech leadership roles is slowly increasing, and there are many highly qualified women either leading biotech companies or working in senior management roles.
+Nowadays, the amount of women in biotech leadership roles is slowly increasing, and there are many highly qualified women either leading biotech companies or working in senior management roles.

 With so many strong and experienced contenders, it was very hard to narrow down the selection.
 As always, this list is in no particular order: